CumulusNetworks/docs/content/cumulus-netq-33/Manage-Deployment/Install-NetQ/Install-NetQ-Device-SW/Install-NetQ-Agents/Install-NetQ-Agents-on-CL.md

 ### Configure NetQ Agents Using a Configuration File

 You can configure the NetQ Agent in the `netq.yml` configuration file contained in the `/etc/netq/` directory.

-{{%notice note%}}
-The NetQ Agent is aware of and communicates through the designated VRF.
-If you do not specify one, the default VRF (named *default*) is used.
-If you later change the VRF configured for the NetQ Agent (using a lifecycle management configuration profile, for example), you might cause the NetQ Agent to lose communication.
-{{%/notice%}}

 1. Open the `netq.yml` file using your text editor of choice.
 For example: